abhinesh18005/hactoberfest/README.md

 # codeforces-code

-This is a solution of Grakn Forces 2020 contest of codeforces.
+This is a solution of proble c.
+This problem is from Grakn Forces 2020 contest in codeforces.
-This is solution of problem c.